 - Harry tends to take this attitude to anyone he feels needs protecting, such as Luna Lovegood, Bobby Drake, and in the sequel, Clark Kent.
 Since he can pass for Clark's brother for a number of reasons, and looks older thanks to his more traumatic experiences, he even fits the visual archetype.
 Since he qualifies as a Person of Mass Destruction by the end of the first book, becomes a fully fledged Apocalypse Maiden in the sequel, and has a nasty temper combined with a creatively ruthless streak, this makes him dangerously effective.

 - Carol develops this towards Diana, who, though tiny by comparison, could probably tear her in half, whereas Carol is a Badass Normal (later an Empowered Badass Normal, as a Super Soldier).
 She's also very protective of her little brothers, who don't have powers, to the point of telling a vampire who implicitly threatens one of them that she'll kill him if he even touches her brother.
 She later does exactly that.
-Later in the sequel, Harry notes this as a consistent character trait of hers, particularly towards younger girls.
+Later in the sequel, Harry notes this as a consistent character trait of hers, particularly towards younger girls, and in the spinoff she develops this attitude towards Peter Parker.

 - Code Geass: Paladins of Voltron